Unipolar depression in adults: Augmentation of antidepressants with thyroid hormone

 Interest in treating major depression with thyroid hormone initially arose in part because of overlap in the symptoms of major depression and hypothyroidism, including dysphoria, psychomotor retardation, cognitive impairment, fatigue, and weakness [7,8].
 Although diminished thyroid function is present in some cases of major depression, adjunctive T3 may be effective for depressed patients who are euthyroid .

 The use of thyroid hormone in treating major depression is reviewed here.
 Treatment resistant depression is discussed separately, as is the initial treatment of depression and treatment of hypothyroidism.
-(See "Unipolar major depression in adults: Choosing initial treatment" and "Treatment of hypothyroidism" and "Unipolar depression in adults: Treatment of resistant depression".)
+(See "Unipolar major depression in adults: Choosing initial treatment" and "Treatment of primary hypothyroidism in adults" and "Unipolar depression in adults: Treatment of resistant depression".)

 Indications for treating nonpsychotic, unipolar major depression with triiodothyronine (T3) include :